Q: “How can I stop knots from bleeding through after painting? The knots are hidden at first, but eventually brown colour shows through.”

 So, what can you do?
 There’s a mistaken belief that daubing a coat of shellac on the knots before painting (or repainting) will do the trick.
 I’ve never seen this work long-term.
 It might slow the stains down, but it won’t stop them from appearing through paint.
 Those sneaky knot stain bleeds keep coming back.

 The only thing I’ve found that works are products specifically sold as “stain-blocking” primer.
 This is the same stuff used to seal in smoke odours and other kinds of smells before painting in restoration work.
-I’ve used Zinsser’s BIN product with good results.
+I’ve used Zinsser’s B-I-N product with great results.
 Roughen the surface of the existing paint with some 120-grit sand paper used by hand, daub a coat of stain blocking primer on the knots, add another coat in the same way, then use 100% latex paint as usual on top.
 This even works over old oil paints if you use the right kind of primer.
 Use this same procedure on new woodwork that has knots.
 Another option is to use knot-free hardwood trim or composite trim and moulding if you’d rather avoid knots altogether.

 Do you have a huge expanse of wood you’d like to paint?
 Perhaps a tongue-and-groove pine ceiling or wall?
 Consider applying 1/4″ drywall over the wood, then finishing and painting that.
 I won’t be much more work and it will offer a smoother surface with no chance of being too visually busy.